ranghetti/sen2r/README.md

 to use it, **Google Cloud SDK must be installed** and configured following the [official instructions](https://cloud.google.com/sdk/docs/install).
-Refer to [this post](https://luigi.ranghetti.info/post/safe-gcloud/) for details about how to install configure the required external depedency Google Cloud SDK.
+Refer to [this post](https://luigi.ranghetti.info/post/safe-gcloud/) for details about how to install configure the required external dependency Google Cloud SDK.

 Setting the execution of this processing chain is particularly easy using the <span